Pretzel Cheese Dip Slow Cooker

 A man named Alex is holding a wooden spoon.

 A bowl of cheese dip with pretzel sticks.
-Pin
+Add to Favorites

 A bowl of cheese dip with pretzel sticks. | buzkitchen.com